Display Solutions for Smart Terminals

 Typical Display Challenges in Terminal Equipment

-Terminals and vending systems combine visibility, structural integration, and long operating hours— often beyond a simple catalog pick.
+Kiosks, vending systems, POS terminals and self-service devices combine visibility, touch interaction, structural integration and long operating hours — often beyond a simple catalog LCD module selection.

 Non-standard aspect ratios

-Vertical, ultra-wide, and bar-style layouts must match the UI design and the terminal’s front appearance.
+Vertical, ultra-wide and bar-style layouts must match the UI design, visible area and terminal front-panel appearance.

 Long daily operating hours

-Extended usage demands stable backlight behavior, uniformity control, and consistent long-term performance.
+Extended commercial use requires stable backlight behavior, uniformity control, thermal consideration and consistent long-term performance.

 Slim appearance integration

-Thin housings, front mounting, and glass-covered structures need tight alignment with the display module.
+Thin housing, front mounting, glass-covered structures and compact bezels need tight alignment with the LCD module stack.

 Bright ambient light

-Stations and storefronts require stable brightness and readability under strong indoor or mixed lighting
+Stations, storefronts, retail spaces and public-use terminals require stable brightness and readability under strong indoor or mixed lighting.

-Standard catalog modules often fail to balance terminal appearance, touch experience, mounting structure, and stable long-hour performance at the same time.
+Standard catalog modules often fail to balance terminal appearance, touch experience, front mounting, brightness and stable long-hour operation at the same time.

-Engineering-driven LCD module development for terminal products — balancing form factor, touch interaction, visibility, structure integration, and stable commercial operation from concept to production.
+Engineering-driven LCD module development for terminal products — balancing touch interaction, cover glass, visibility, front structure, interface matching and stable commercial operation from concept review to production planning.

 Large LCD display module (≥12-inch) being integrated with cover glass, touch panel, and mounting structure on an engineering workbench.